rdennison12/Core-Combat/README.md

 * Phase four of basic combat completed
 * Completed Enemy AI
 * Fixed an issue with Player and Enemy sliding when getting attacked
+* Adjusted Follow Camera to follow the player closer to ground